kirbydesign/designsystem/.github/CONTRIBUTING.md

 #### Other good tips to remember when writing tests in Kirby:
   <!-- These did not really fit _The Good_ format, but we wouldn't leave you without:
   - You can use set input instead of detect changes,
-  - Explain the difference between createHost v. createComponent
-    - When to use what
   - The good test includes edge cases
   - You can prefix tests with `f` (`fit`, `fdescribe`) to only test that block
     - The correct color is stated in the expectation and is easier to change...